Biologists study living things like plants and animals, in the laboratory or in their natural environment.

 - You usually need a degree in biology, biological science or a related subject.
 There is a wide range of bioscience degree courses.
 It is important to check the course content to make sure the one you choose is suitable for the work you want to do.

-- For entry to a degree, you usually need 4-5 Highers, normally including at least 2 from Maths, Biology, Chemistry and Physics.
+- For entry to a degree, you usually need 4-5 Highers, normally including at least 2 from Maths, Biology (or Human Biology), Chemistry and Physics.
 Biology and Chemistry are often preferred.

 - A small number of Higher National Certificate (HNC) and Higher National Diploma (HND) courses ask for 1-3 Highers.
 Some of these may offer a progression route to a degree course.
 You must check this carefully with the universities and colleges involved.